osbornmc20/RewardTravelPlanner/README.md

 - Support for both authenticated and anonymous users
 - Airport search with autocomplete
 - OpenAI integration for intelligent travel suggestions
+- Travel blog with destination reviews and recommendations
+- Image management for blog posts

 ## Local Development
 1. Install dependencies: